hxwang/Seminar/GMU-2015-Fall/green-dc.md

   - energy: 10%
 - Thus we can see that energy is significant expense (180$) but pruchasing servers dominate.
   - fewer servers reduce energy cost

+### Past and present techniques for greening DC
+- Conventional DC cooling: cold/hot aisles
+  - temperatre of the cold aisle at 20c or below
+  - significant potential for hot air recirculation
+  - the cooling infrastructure consumes a lot of energy
+-